Trim Technique (striped area in red represents the part of labia minora that is removed)

 -

-On the day of surgery, wear simple and comfortable clothing.
-Do not wear any makeup.
-Do not wear any jewelry and metal objects on the face and body.
+On the day of surgery: wear simple and comfortable clothing.
+Do not wear any makeup, jewellery and metal objects on your face and body

 Duration: 1 to 2 hours